scare-scale/ScareScale/src/content/movie/constantine-2005.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /26OvB15pqk3eiKJG8LrXDVzO7Mw.jpg
+synopsis: "John Constantine has literally been to Hell and back.
+When he teams up with a policewoman to solve the mysterious suicide of her twin sister, their investigation takes them through the world of demons and angels that exists beneath the landscape of contemporary Los Angeles."
 ---
-John Constantine has literally been to Hell and back.
-When he teams up with a policewoman to solve the mysterious suicide of her twin sister, their investigation takes them through the world of demons and angels that exists beneath the landscape of contemporary Los Angeles.